 Therefore, in this article, we want to share what we know about why you should collect feedback after the webinar.
 However, we do not claim that online surveys are the only right tool to achieve this goal – we hope that after reading our post, we will convince you to conduct an evaluation at all, and then you will be able to decide how to do it yourself.

 Benefit 1: Create exactly the webinars that attendees expect (quality improvement, streamlining)

 In business, nothing is worth guessing.
 Instead of imagining what the participants expect from the webinar, it’s better to ask for their opinion.
 Feedback after webinar is a great moment to ask this question for several reasons:

-- you can ask questions about particular aspects of the webinar (e.g. form, lecturer, transmission quality, etc.) and thus precisely diagnose the weakest and strongest points,
+- you can ask webinar evaluation questions about particular aspects of the event (e.g. form, lecturer, transmission quality, etc.) and thus precisely diagnose the weakest and strongest points,

 - you have all suggestions for changes available in one place, so each of the companies (including future webinar leaders and organizers) can have easy access to them,

 - in one survey you collect feedback on past events as well as suggestions for the future.
 Due to the above, you won’t have to ask the participant to spend time compelting in a separate survey, such as: “What webinars would you like in the future”, you do not impose any additional obligations on them so you can count on a higher response rate.

 Before starting your research, think about the questions you want to ask.
 The shorter the questionnaire, the more probable it will be that the participant will complete it completely so make sure that you only ask questions based on which you can draw specific conclusions.
 Here is some sample of webinar evaluation questions from a post-webinar survey: